afsc-assessments/ebswp_2023/doc/EBSpollock.md

 juvenile pollock include jellyfish and chum salmon; no direct measurements of predation pressure exist at this time.

-_Competitors:_ While historical recruitment trends between Pacific cod and walleye pollock have mirrored each other, the timeseries appear to decouple between 2008 and 2009.
+_Competitors:_ While historical recruitment trends between Pacific cod and pollock have mirrored each other, the timeseries appear to decouple between 2008 and 2009.
 This may indicate broad-scale transitions in the southeastern Bering Sea ecosystem (e.g., from pelagic- to benthic-dominated production).
-The mechanisms driving early life history survival versus recruitment success of Pacific cod and walleye pollock may differ based on pelagic versus benthic habitat associations (e.g., prey availability).
+The mechanisms driving early life history survival versus recruitment success of Pacific cod and pollock may differ based on pelagic versus benthic habitat associations (e.g., prey availability).
 The decoupling of abundance timeseries suggests a shift (or greater disparity) between drivers of survival in these two populations.
 The widespread die-off event of short-tailed shearwaters slowed in 2020 (Siddon, 2020).
 Shearwaters are planktivorous birds